Xcelled/mabicommerce/README.md

  - Your available transportation, and their associated weights, speeds, and slots
  - Your modifiers, such as a Commerce Partner or Alpaca
  - Distance/Time between trading posts
- - Loading times of maps (It knows it's faster to leave Tara than enter it!)
+ - Loading times of maps
- - If the route has anti-bot measures applied (Like Cobh-Dunby)
- - If the route passees through a bandit "choke point" like Osna
+ - Flags (bandit choke point, no profit)
  - Mixed loads

 And here is what MabiCommerce tells you about each trade: